withcatai/node-llama-cpp/README.md

                          ronment variable                               [string] [default: "latest"] -a, --arch             The architecture to compile llama.cpp for                          [string] -t, --nodeTarget       The Node.js version to compile llama.cpp for.
 Example: v18.0.0     [string] --metal            Compile llama.cpp with Metal support.
-Can also be set via the NODE_LLAMA_CP P_METAL environment variable                     [boolean] [default: false]
+Enabled by default on macOS.
+Can be d isabled with "--no-metal".
+Can also be set via the NODE_LLAMA_CPP_METAL env ironment variable                                 [boolean] [default: true]
       --cuda             Compile llama.cpp with CUDA support.
 Can also be set via the NODE_LLAMA_CPP _CUDA environment variable                       [boolean] [default: false]
       --skipBuild, --sb  Skip building llama.cpp after downloading it     [boolean] [default: false]